Simca 1301/1501: Evolution

 Note the disappearance of the sedan 1501, ordered by Chrysler (which now held a 95% stake in the Simca) to not hinder the commercial career of the Type 160.
 Still, during this time many 1501 models with sedan bodywork were produced for foreign markets, now marketed as the 1501 GLE, where the E was for export.

 In 1971, the new grille for the Special was also adopted by the 1301.
 This was part of a standardisation program by Chrysler Europe, which aimed to standardize production of as many Simca models as possible, to reduce costs and increase profits.
 What also appeared in 1971 was the wing mirror on all models and a new steering wheel with a safety soft centre.
 Amongst the new options for the car, the vinyl roof should be mentioned, which was added to emphasize the luxury of the car.
 In the same year however, for the French market, the 1301 base and the 1501 break models left the lineup.
 Now the range for the French market was composed solely of the 1301 Spécial in sedan and break versions.

 In 1972 there were only small updates to the range for the 1301, aimed essentially to the interior (introduction of a cigarette lighter, rear-view antiglare, better internal soundproofing, etc.) and however minor changes were made too to the mechanics (a strengthened gearbox, disc rear brakes, etc.).

 In 1973, there were more substantial changes: the lack of success encountered by the Type 160 in the French market pushed the leaders of Chrysler to resume production of the 1501, then returned to the list as the Special (and in both body variants), but with its engine detuned to 73 hp.
 For the 1301 not to stand too close to the "big sister", it was deprived of some horsepower and went from 70 to 67 hp.
-The weakening of all the models, however, was mainly to decrease fuel consumption, given the oil crisis which erupted in that year.
+The detuning of all the models, however, was mainly to decrease fuel consumption, given the oil crisis which erupted in that year.

 The only notable update for 1974 was the introduction of reverse lights for the entire range, which became obligatory from September of that year.
 There was also another, but much less visible change: in the 1501 the power was now down to 71 hp.

 In 1975 Simca presented the 1307, 1308 and 1309.
 In July the 1301 production was stopped, it was followed in September by the 1501, but the range still persisted enough to face its last Paris Motor Show in 1975.
 In January of 1976 the production of the Break also stopped, while the last examples, in both body configurations, were sold off by the first half of the year.